 Then there are a series of tutorials which present the building of custom models using vtkbone.
 This series is intended only for those who find n88modelgenerator insufficiently flexible for their needs.
-The tutorials in this series are
+The tutorials in this series are:

 - 1. Compressing a cube revisited using vtkbone - 2.
 Deflection of a cantilevered beam; adding custom boundary conditions and loads - 3.
 A cantilevered beam with elastoplastic material properties - 4.
-Advanced custom model tutorial: a screw pull-out test
+Advanced custom model tutorial: a screw pull-out test - 5.
+Radius compression with transformed boundary conditions for longitudinal bone strength estimates

 Finally, some additional examples are provided with the distribution.
-These are not described in the manual, but do demonstrate addition concepts or functionality.
+These are not described in the manual, but demonstrate addition concepts or functionality.

-Introductory tutorial: Compressing a solid cube
+7.1 Introductory tutorial: Compressing a solid cube